kishtra/nbff-converter/README.md

 ### Exception throwing:

--   Checks if valid arguments are passed
+-   Throws an exception if an invalid argument is given

 ## Project Status